dialoa/dialectica-filters/bib-place/README.md

 ```

-Typically, you need to add a blank line to separate your
+You will typically need to add space between your preamble and
-preamble from references.
-This is done above with an paragraph
+references in HTML, perhaps also in LaTeX.
+A quick hack,
-only containing an escaped end of line: `\` on a line of its
+demonstrated above, to add a paragraph only containing an escaped
+end of line: `\` on a line of its one (directly followed by a
-one (directly followed by a linebreak, no space).
+linebreak, no space).
+A better approach in html is to style
+`csl-bib-body` or `refs-preamble` .
+(Styling the latter allows you
+to only target documents that have a bibliography preamble.)
+In
+LaTeX, you need to adjust your template.

 Notes
 -----